 - Carefully spread the mixture over the base of the tart shell.

-- Slice the pears and arrange over the top, points to the middle, then brush just a little of the thickened syrup just over the pears.
+- Slice the pears into thin slices and holding them together, arrange over the top of the frangipane, points to the center of filling.
+Brush just a little of the thickened syrup just over the pears.

 - Bake for 60-70 minutes, turning the tray half way through, until golden and springy on top.
 If you notice any liquid pooling around the pears, soak it up with a paper towel.
 A little is fine.

-- I use a standard Australian 20ml tablespoon (= 4 teaspoons)
+- Tablespoons: I use a standard Australian 20ml tablespoon (= 4 teaspoons)

 - For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

-- All ovens are different, test for doneness 3-5 minutes before for the pastry blind bake and 5-10 minutes before for the end.
+- Baking time: All ovens vary, test for doneness 3-5 minutes before for the pastry blind bake and 5-10 minutes before for the end.

 - Start the poached pears while the pastry is resting, so they drain and cool in time.